 Most of the world has already embraced the digital revolution.
-Our behaviors are changing.
-The way we think and act are changing.
+Our lives and behaviors are changing.
+The way we think and act are evolving as we integrate digital tools into our habits and processes.
 We constantly reach for our second brains (i.e. Wikipedia, search engines, apps) to access all of the information needed to both survive and thrive in the digital age.
 Our memories have been altered.
 We remember how to find information, rather than knowing the information itself.

 These changes are rapidly impacting marketplaces, industries and even global economies.
-We use our smartphones for everything from meeting romantic partners, finding jobs, investing our money, ordering food, paying the water bill, monitoring our health, analyzing our DNA and even finding and buying our homes.
+We use our smartphones for everything from meeting romantic partners, finding jobs, investing our money, ordering food, finding a ride, remembering to breathe, paying the water bill, monitoring our health, analyzing our DNA and even finding and buying our homes.

 John Boyd, a renowned military strategist, taught that life is a process of adaptation, and that winners/survivors will find ways to exploit change and to adapt to it in order to survive and win.
 He taught that adapting and winning requires three things: